-Sprint’s 55 Unlimited senior plan provides the same unlimited features such as talk, text, data, and hotspot data with a $10 savings, but Verizon has much wider coverage and faster connection speeds.2 AT&T and GreatCall provide great senior discount cell phone plans but limit their cellular and data usage.
-With 67 percent of adults over 65 reporting that they go online often,3 it may be better to opt for a plan with unlimited data like Verizon's 55+.
-Just remember that it's only available in Florida, so if you live in another state, we'd recommend checking out Verizon's other senior-friendly plans, which we covered above.
+Although AT&T’s senior plans and Lively’s phone plans provide excellent discounts, only select plans offer unlimited data.
+With 67 percent of adults over 65 reporting that they go online often,3 it may be better to choose a plan with unlimited data like Verizon's 55+ Unlimited.
+Just remember that it's available in Florida only, so if you live in another state, we'd recommend checking out Verizon's other senior-friendly plans, which we covered previously.

-You are allowed a maximum of 2 lines on this plan and can connect up to 10 tablets and 25 devices to your account.
+You are allowed a maximum of two lines on this plan and can connect up to 10 tablets and 25 devices to your account.

-If you are a new customer, you can sign up online and activate your 1 or 2 phones.
-If you are a current customer, you can call their customer service line or visit a Verizon store to get the plan.
+If you are a new customer, you can sign up online and activate one or two phones.
+If you are a current customer, you can call customer service or visit a Verizon store to get the plan.

-To be eligible for the 55+ Unlimited Plan, you need to be 55+ years of age with a Florida billing address and a maximum of two phone lines on your account.
+To be eligible for the 55+ Unlimited Plan, you need to be older than 55 years of age with a Florida billing address and a maximum of two phone lines on your account.

-No, only the account owner needs to be 55+.
+No, only the account holder needs to be older than 55.

 No, this plan is not compatible with other discounts.

-Unfortunately no, this is a trial offer for Florida residents only.
+Unfortunately not.
+This is a trial offer for Florida residents only.